 Also notable from the contour maps is the overall seasonal difference in groundwater levels across the SMVMA between the spring and fall periods.
-The timing and magnitude of the decline presumably reflect that of the area-wide groundwater pumping associated with seasonal agricultural irrigation, as well as the fact that stream discharge in the Sisquoc River and the associated recharge to the aquifer system were essentially nil in 2016.
-Importantly, during 2016, a seaward gradient for offshore groundwater flow was maintained, and coastal groundwater elevations remained well above sea level (typically exceeding 15 feet, NAVD88), in both the shallow and deep aquifer zones.
+The timing and magnitude of the groundwater level changes in 2017 reflect the fall recharge from the Sisquoc and Santa Maria Rivers (contributing to a rise in groundwater levels near the rivers) and the area-wide groundwater pumping for seasonal agricultural irrigation (contributing to a decline in levels elsewhere).
+Groundwater pumping for municipal supply increased slightly during summer to fall and could have contributed to groundwater level lowering in/near the Municipal Wellfield area.
+Importantly, during 2017, a seaward gradient for offshore groundwater flow was maintained, and coastal groundwater elevations remained well above sea level (typically exceeding 15 feet, NAVD88), in both the shallow and deep aguifer zones.
 Across the coastal boundary of the SMVMA, the offshore flow of groundwater in the shallow aquifer zone appears to have been reduced by the fall, with a portion flowing to the northwest beneath the southern coastal Nipomo Mesa (see Figure 2.1-3b).
 Similarly, the offshore flow of groundwater in the deep zone appears to have been reduced by early spring (see Figure 2.1-3c).
 Regarding this groundwater flow from the SMVMA toward the southern coastal Nipomo Mesa, it appears to either meet groundwater pumping demands in the area or eventually flow offshore along the coastal boundary of the NMMA.

 Additional information about the seasonal fluctuation of groundwater levels in and near the SMVMA, in particular along its northern boundary with the NMMA near Oso Flaco Valley, is derived from hourly groundwater level measurements made since late 2013 by transducers in two monitoring wells belonging to the San Luis Obispo County Department of Public Works (SLODPW) in that area.
-A groundwater level hydrograph for one well located in the northwestern edge of Santa Maria Valley (Figure 2.1-4a) illustrates how, in 2016, the spring high level occurred in both mid-January and mid-March with a brief decline during February.
-Further, a substantial decline in water levels was observed between mid-March and mid-April with additional decline through early October.
-In that area, the overall seasonal decline between March and October was about 12 feet.
-Importantly, it can be seen that groundwater levels did not recover fully in 2016; the year-end levels were four feet lower than those observed at the beginning of the year.
+It is noted that groundwater level data for 2017 were not available for this annual assessment due to equipment problems.
+A groundwater level hydrograph for one well located in the northwestern edge of Santa Maria Valley (Figure 2.1-4a) illustrates how, through 2014, 2015, and 2016, the spring high level occurred in January or February.
+Further, a substantial decline in water levels was observed between the spring high and fall low (September or October) each of these years, on the order of 14 to 16 feet.
+Importantly, it can be seen that groundwater levels did not recover fully in any of these years, with the year-end levels approximately five feet lower than those observed at the beginning of each year.

 A groundwater level hydrograph for the second well, located in the southern central edge of the Nipomo Mesa (Figure 2.1-4b) indicates very similar groundwater level fluctuations as observed in the Oso Flaco Valley.
-Spring high levels occurred in both mid-January and mid-March, followed by substantial decline through mid-April, before a decline to their lowest levels in early October.
-The overall seasonal water level decline between March and October was about 25 feet, with only partial recovery by the end of the year.
-In fact, year-end water levels were four feet lower than those observed in the beginning of the year.
+Spring high levels occurred in January or February, followed by decline to their lowest levels in September or October.
+The overall seasonal water level decline has been about 25 feet, with only partial recovery by the end of the year.
+In fact, year-end water levels have been two to four feet lower than those observed at the beginning of each year.

-Thus, the frequent groundwater level data from the transducers provide detailed information about the timing of spring high and fall low water levels in the SMVMA.
-While it is locally understood that spring high levels in the SMVMA typically occur in late February to early March, the transducer data indicate that the spring high level of 2016 in fact occurred in mid-January and mid-March, with a temporary decline during February.
+Thus, the frequent groundwater level data from the transducers has provided detailed information about the timing of spring high and fall low water levels in the SMVMA.
+While it is locally understood that spring high levels in the SMVMA typically occur in late February to early March, the transducer data indicate that the spring high levels have been occurring much earlier in January or February.